 Testing and Verification

 Failing components are like a canary in a coal mine.
 When one fails, others are likely to go soon.
 Remanufacturing helps get a fix on the issue and identify the root cause.
-As remanufacturing requires a full disassembly of a part and assessment of its components, remanufacturers gain insight into what went wrong.
+As remanufacturing requires a full disassembly of a part and assessment of it’s components, remanufacturers gain insight into what went wrong.
 Then, manufacturers know where to direct their focus for the next generation of products.

 E-waste Reduction